priyankac15/Customer-Personality-Analysis---SQL-/README.md

 - 1.A Customer will purchase Products.
 - 2.A Customer can use different Platforms to purchase.
 - 3.Different Promotional offer campaigns can be chosen by the Customer.
-- 4. A Customer Complain will be registered only if it is less than 2 years old.
+- 4.A Customer Complain will be registered only if it is less than 2 years old.
-- 5. Feedback can be provided by the Customer.
+- 5.Feedback can be provided by the Customer.

 <h3> FEW SQL EXAMPLES </h3>